Professor Rachel Armstrong

 I am coordinator for a Horizon 2020 Future Emerging Technologies Open award for the LIAR project (LIving Architecture) that runs from 1 April 2016 - 31 March 2019.

 The project aims to design programmable ecosystems for buildings.
 Imagine that you have a unit in your home that is rather like a water boiler, except it doesn’t use fossil fuels but the metabolisms (the chemical burning) of living things to generate its outputs.
 What kinds of things could we ask such a system do?
 This is what we're asking our ‘living’ architecture - an installation that contains tiny ecosystems of hard working organisms that are performing particular useful tasks.
 For example, we are giving them the specific challenge of cleaning up grey water and seeing if they can reclaim phosphate, or salvage valuable products from our waste.
 Perhaps we can even encourage them to make new substances like next generation detergents, which are less harmful to the environment than existing ones.

 - Armstrong R. Design everywhere: Design is everywhere!
 From cells to cities.
 Journal of undergraduate research students 2016, March 2016, 3-7.
-In Preparation.

 - Armstrong R. Design Hydromancy.
 Organs Everywhere 2016, 5(5).
 In Press.

 - Adamatzky A, Allard O, Jones J, Armstrong R. Evaluation of French motorway network in relation to slime mould transport networks.
 Environment and Planning B: Planning and Design 2016, Epub ahead of print.